rish-singhal/rish-singhal/README.md

 ### Hi there 👋

-- 📫 How to reach me: rishabh.singhal@research.iiit.ac.in
+- 📫 How to reach me: rishabhsinghal.im@gmail.com